blockmason/link-workshop/activity5/activity5.md

 The reason for specifying _(or hex string)_ is because eventually everything passed into a Solidity contract function gets serialized before being transacted on the Ethereum network.

 Recall that the `amount` is in Wei which, for 1 ETH is 10^18 Wei.
 This number is too large to be represented in JavaScript as a raw number.
-Hence, it needs to be converted into hex string for our POST request.
+Hence, it is better to be converted into hex string for our POST request.
 The `term` and `interest` values are small and OK to use as integers.

 > Putting it all together into a cURL statement, we get:
 ```